Art Historian and Curator

 Photograph: Violette Bule.

-Photographic images lead busy lives.
-They move around.
-Materialize in different ways.
-Serve all sorts of purposes.
+Photographic images move around, materialize in different ways, serve many purposes.
 How do they come into being?
-For whom are they meant?
+For whom are they made?
 How do they reach us?
 What do we make of them?
 What do we mean when we call them “art”?

 These are some of the questions that guide my work as an art historian and curator with a particular interest in photography and print culture in the Americas and Europe.